Colm1711/curdine/README.md

 - The model contains the following fields: food_name, food_image, description, price, slug

 ##### Review Model
-- The Review model is the review model for food items for user to leave a review on a food item to let restraunt and others know thoughts on food item.
+- The Review model is the model for users to leave a review on a food item to let restraunt and others know their thoughts on food item(s).
 - It contains Food_item as a foreign-key.
 - When user submits review it is sent to the back end for the admin to approve before being displayed to the site.
 - The model contains the following fields: Food_item, name, email, body, creation_date, approved.